sixfiveinc/fathom-analytics-conversions/README.txt

 Requirements:
 *   A Fathom Account [$10 off your first month with our referral code](https://usefathom.com/ref/LBSJIU) - by using this you will support our development efforts and keeping this plugin free.
 OR Sign up for a [7 day free trial today](https://app.usefathom.com/register).
 Both options are $14/month thereafter on the basic plan.
-*   A supported  plugin listed below
+*   A supported WordPress plugin listed below

 Currently supported plugins: